measurement-kit/measurement-kit/include/measurement_kit/README.md

 streams we are using to measure performance, `speed_kbps` is the speed, in kbit/s, measured since the previous performance measurement.

-- `"status.update.websites"`: This is an event emitted by tests that measure the reachability of websites.
+- `"status.update.websites"`: (object) This is an event emitted by tests that measure the reachability of websites.
 The JSON is like:

 ```JSON
 {